 Sarah holds a PhD from Monash University, through the innovative multidisciplinary CRC for Water Sensitive Cities program.
 Her thesis, ‘Catalysing water-saving behaviours in Australian urban households’, focused on identification and prioritisation of water sensitive behaviours.
 The main finding was the development of a novel method to select catalytic behaviours that increase the likelihood of behavioural spillover, and thus maximise program outcomes.

 Sarah’s broader research interests lie in developing further understanding of catalytic or ‘spillover’ behaviour adoption pathways, perceptions of behaviour similarity and assessing the effort involved in behaviour adoption as part of behaviour diagnosis.
 She is also involved with research projects around promoting social inclusion in Australia and in evaluating the impact achieved by BehaviourWorks through client engagement.

 Sarah is a qualified science teacher (Cambridge University) and holds a Postgraduate Diploma in Sustainable Development (Imperial College & School of Oriental and African Studies, University of London), and Master’s degree in Environmental Conservation (University College London).

-Sarah previously worked in environmental education and interpretation within the botanic garden sector, designing and leading training events and workshops on best practice in education for botanic gardens in Honduras, the Philippines, Oman, Argentina, Chile, Mexico, Canada, Russia, Thailand, the US, UK, South Africa, China, Spain and Germany.
+Prior to arriving in Australia, Sarah was Director of Education and Public Engagement at Oman Botanic Garden, where she established strategic interpretation and marketing programs and built an education centre for schools focused on biodiversity conservation and sustainability.
+Sarah previously worked in environmental education and interpretation within the botanic garden and zoo sector, designing and leading training events and workshops on education best practice in Honduras, the Philippines, Argentina, Chile, Mexico, Canada, Russia, Thailand, USA, UK, South Africa, China, Spain and Germany.